 Where is the starting point of the holiday?

 Tour Route Map

-The Klaipeda to Gdansk tour stays in middle range hotels carefully chosen for their location, hospitality and proximity to your tour route.
+The Klaipeda to Gdansk via Kaliningrad tour stays in 3* hotels carefully chosen for their location, hospitality and proximity to your tour route.

-– Individual information package (city guide, maps, program and route description)
+– Individual information package (city guides, maps, programme and route description)

 - Arrival and departure transfers

 – Bicycle rent

 – Entrance fees

 – Ecological fee to the Curonian Spit National Park (Russian sides)